EemanAbbasi/eeman.abbasi.github.io/_pages/about.md

+---
+permalink:/
+author_profile: true
+redirect_from:
+- /about/
+- /about.html
+---

 # About me

 I’m a PhD candidate in Microbial Ecology at the University of Pennsylvania, with a background in Computer Science and Biological Sciences.
 Passionate about ecological medicine, I use mathematical models and bioinformatics to explore how host immune responses, diet, and the microbiome impact health and disease.
 My goal is to advance understanding of host-microbiome interactions and drive innovations in biomedical research.